TRIC-seq logoTRIC-seq

 3. Use differences in partner classes (5′UTR vs. CDS) to infer logic; copy candidate pairs to pairMAP for interface‑level inspection.

-Tool guide: pairMAP
+pairMAP

 What it shows: a high‑resolution inter‑RNA heat map for a chosen pair (axes are nucleotide positions, binned).